WorldBrain/Memex/Readme.md

 ## Contact

-Find us in [our Slack channel](https://join-worldbrain.herokuapp.com/) or contact us [via email](mailto:info@worldbrain.io).
+Find us in [our Team chat](https://chat.worldbrain.io/) or contact us [via email](mailto:info@worldbrain.io).

 ### Feedback, Questions or Concerns
 **How can we make our extension better?**

 Please email: feedback@worldbrain.io
-or drop by our [slack channel](https://join-worldbrain.herokuapp.com/) and post a message in #General
+or drop by our [team chat](https://chat.worldbrain.io/) and post a message in #TownSquare

 ### Feature Requests
 **Request <!-- Vote and Comment on -->  any new features you may want to see!**

 <!-- Please visit our [Feature Requests Page](**TODO**) -->
-Please either create a new [issue](https://github.com/WorldBrain/WebMemex/issues/new) or send us a message in the slack feature_request channel!
+Please either create a new [issue](https://github.com/WorldBrain/WebMemex/issues/new) or send us a message in the team chat's feature_request channel!
-You can join here https://join-worldbrain.herokuapp.com/
+You can join here https://chat.worldbrain.io/

 ### Bugs and Issues
 **Is the extension acting funny?**